According to Teresa Giudice #RHONJ Joe Giudice Was A Drunk Mess When He Showed Up For Prison

-It’s starting to sound like a good idea that Real Housewives of New Jersey Joe Giudice gets enrolled as soon as possible in the prison alcohol rehab program because he is alleged to have a serious problem.
-In her new book, Standing Strong, RHONJ Teresa Giudice wrote that her husband Joe Giudice got loaded before checking into prison to serve his sentence.
-Teresa Giudice says, husband, Joe was “completely wasted.”
+It’s starting to sound like a good idea that Real Housewives of New Jersey‘s Joe Giudice gets enrolled as soon as possible in the prison alcohol rehab program because he is alleged to have a serious problem.
+In her new book, Standing Strong, RHONJ‘s Teresa Giudice wrote that her husband Joe Giudice got loaded before checking into prison to serve his sentence.
+Teresa Giudice says her husband Joe was “completely wasted.”

 Real Housewives Joe Giudice is currently caught in a catch-22 when it comes to getting help for his alcohol addiction while in prison.
 Giudice is not a citizen of the United States and is under a deportation order when he gets released from prison.
 For this reason, he is not eligible for the prison alcohol education program, but his lawyer has filed a lawsuit to override this rule from the Bureau of Prisons.